 4. Padkos for a road trip in South Africa

 Lets face it… no road trip is complete without a few snacks along the way.
 It’s it is important to stay alert, especially if you driving for a long time.
 Keep your energy levels refreshed with a few healthy snacks and stay hydrated.
 A few “padkos” favourites include: chips, chocolates, sweets, biltong, sandwiches, fruit, nuts and water.
 Packing your own snacks for a road trip can save you money and keep the grumbling and rumbling from dampening your trip.
+Don’t forget to stop and try some South African street food on your trip.

 5. Music and entertainment